andrzejkupczyk/php-boilerplate/README.md

 ## Dependencies

 This package aims to be as small and simple as possible.
-The only requirements are PHP 7.4 and [PHP 8.0 polyfill](https://github.com/symfony/polyfill-php80), hence in order to add PHPUnit, PHP CS Fixer and [some other](phive.xml) frequently used development tools, it relies on [PHIVE](https://phar.io/).
+In fact, the only requirement is PHP 8.2, hence in order to add PHPUnit, PHP CS Fixer and [some other](phive.xml) frequently used development tools, it relies on [PHIVE](https://phar.io/).

 ## Getting Started